Moreficent/samples/README.md

-# samples
+# Samples
-Sample projects to try out moreficent.
+Sample projects to try out [moreficent](https://moreficent.com).
 Clone them into your environment and start hacking!